erlef-cna/.github/profile/README.md

 ---

-:warning: **Note: This project is currently under construction and is not yet active.** :warning:

----

 The Erlang Ecosystem Foundation CNA is a collaborative effort to assign and maintain [CVE](https://www.cve.org/) identifiers within the ecosystem, providing a consistent and transparent process for reporting,